planning by citypaul

 └─► STOP: Present the work and wait for commit approval

-- Show what was implemented and the mutation testing report
+- Show what was implemented and the mutation report or reviewed alternate-evidence record

 - Human reviews and approves before commit